sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 ## Background and Context
-The India AI Impact Summit emerges at a pivotal moment in global artificial intelligence governance, following a succession of high-profile international gatherings that have progressively shaped the discourse around artificial intelligence.
+The India AI Impact Summit emerged at a pivotal moment in global artificial intelligence governance, following a succession of high-profile international gatherings that have progressively shaped the discourse around artificial intelligence.

 <div class="summit-table-wrapper" markdown="1">